Impact of static disorder on quasiparticle spectra: Debye-Waller, mean free path and potential fluctuation effects: Results and discussion

-In Eq.~\ref{True DWF}, $\Delta K$ is the reciprocal lattice vector that connects the reduced and actual wave vector of the final state and $\langle u_T^2 \rangle$ is the average square displacement of the atoms, due to thermal vibrations.
-The former quantity $\Delta K$ strongly depends on the photoelectron kinetic energy and, in turn, the photon energy $h\nu$.
+In Eq.~\ref{True DWF}, $\Delta K$ is the difference between the wave vector of the initial and final states, and $\langle u_T^2 \rangle$ is the average square displacement of the atoms due to thermal vibrations.
+The former quantity, $\Delta K$, depends on the photoelectron kinetic energy and, in turn, $h\nu$.
 In particular, the higher $h\nu$, the more important the phase mismatch becomes and, consequently, the smaller the portion of the coherent intensity.
-In the usual Debye-Waller picture, $\langle u_T^2 \rangle$ is proportional to temperature.
+In the usual Debye–Waller picture, $\langle u_T^2 \rangle$ is proportional to temperature.
 In this paper, we extend the DWF to the case of static disorder.
 This step is also motivated by the successful treatment of thermal fluctuations within the one-step model \cite{Nicola__2018}, more precisely using the Coherent Potential Approximation (CPA) \cite{Soven_1967} within the multiple scattering theory or the KKR formalism.
 Here, the thermal fluctuations of the atoms are approximated by a finite number of static displacement vectors.
 Furthermore, the sum of the squares of these vectors, weighted with the probability of such a displacement, is forced to be equal to $\langle u_T^2 \rangle$ \cite{MS_2018}.
-Therefore, to describe the effects of static disorder on the ARPES spectral intensity, caused by collision cascades of incident ions that generate vacancies and interstitials (as shown by the yellow arrows in Fig.~\ref{fig3:Effective displacement}(a)), we propose an averaged square displacement, $\langle u_d^2 \rangle$, which depends on the concentration of defects $c_d$.
-To do so, we introduce the concept of an ``effective displacement'', which is illustrated by the green arrows in Fig.~\ref{fig3:Effective displacement}(b).
-Here, it shows that the actual displacement of the atoms is not important; rather, only the average minimal distance between the vacancies and interstitials is important to determine $\langle u_d^2 \rangle$.
+An additional motivation comes from the schematics of a disordered crystal shown in Fig.~\ref{figA3} of Sect.~\ref{App: coherence residue}, corroborated by the LEED data shown in Fig.~\ref{fig4}(i).
+When the defect concentration is high, certain atoms find themselves displaced from their ideal lattice positions due to strain generated by nearby defects.
+This scenario resembles the atomic displacements associated with thermal disorder, where all atoms are displaced (quasi-)randomly from their ideal lattice sites.
+To understand how static disorder, which results from collision cascades of incident ions, affects the ARPES spectral intensity we introduce the concept of an averaged square displacement, $\langle u_d^2 \rangle$.
+This measure is influenced by the defect concentration $c_d$, and is incorporated into the Debye–Waller framework.